top of page

 Your support is key to transforming this unique program into a lasting force for positive change.
 With your generous support, the Abbotsford Police Foundation can continue to build police-community connections, deepen public understanding of law enforcement’s vital role, and nurture the next generation of leaders.
 Together, we can create a stronger, healthier, and safer Abbotsford for all.

-2025 APF GRANT RECIPIENTS
+2026 APF GRANT RECIPIENTS

 ABBYPD MENTORING PROGRAM

 The AbbyPD Mentoring Program is designed to make connections with young people in our community who have a strong interest in policing in our community.
 The program is geared for already graduated students, aged 17-22 yrs who have a passion for this community and want to set roots here for their future.
 A variety of lessons include: knowledge checks, physical fitness, student presentations on a variety of topics and working the class through how to be a competitive candidate while road mapping their future!
-AbbyPD Constable Mary Boonstra.
+Coordinator AbbyPD Constable Mary Boonstra.

 CHEDDAR - VICTIM SERVICES JUSTICE FACILITY DOG